jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d7fa9367417b2b2512bcf
+id: 587d7fa9367417b2b2512bce
-title: Dynamically Change the Height of Each Bar
+title: Dynamically Set the Coordinates for Each Bar
 challengeType: 6
-forumTopicId: 301486
+forumTopicId: 301487
-dashedName: dynamically-change-the-height-of-each-bar
+dashedName: dynamically-set-the-coordinates-for-each-bar
 ---

 # --description--

-The height of each bar can be set to the value of the data point in the array, similar to how the `x` value was set dynamically.
+The last challenge created and appended a rectangle to the `svg` element for each point in `dataset` to represent a bar.
+Unfortunately, they were all stacked on top of each other.

+The placement of a rectangle is handled by the `x` and `y` attributes.
+They tell D3 where to start drawing the shape in the `svg` area.
+The last challenge set them each to 0, so every bar was placed in the upper-left corner.

+For a bar chart, all of the bars should sit on the same vertical level, which means the `y` value stays the same (at 0) for all bars.
+The `x` value, however, needs to change as you add new bars.
+Remember that larger `x` values push items farther to the right.
+As you go through the array elements in `dataset`, the x value should increase.

+The `attr()` method in D3 accepts a callback function to dynamically set that attribute.
+The callback function takes two arguments, one for the data point itself (usually `d`) and one for the index of the data point in the array.
+The second argument for the index is optional.
+Here's the format:

 ```js
 selection.attr("property", (d, i) => {